The following changes can all have an impact on your student visa and it is important you seek advice in advance as needed.

 Transfer to another course

 Course changes can also have an impact on your Academic Technology Approval Scheme (ATAS) clearance if you had to obtain one for your original course.
 If you have not had to apply for an ATAS certificate before, you should check if you now need to do so.
 You can find out more about ATAS on the Home Office website.

-- If your new course is shorter your visa length may be reduced.
-You will need to email the Home Office with your new course details.
-Student Immigration will also report the course change to the Home Office.
+- Shorter course: If your new course is shorter, your visa length may be reduced when you complete that course.
+The Student Visa Compliance team will advise you of the steps to take and will also report the course change to the Home Office if needed.
 If your immigration permission is cut short, the Home Office will inform you in writing and will usually cut it short to the same period as would have originally been issued for that course length.

-- If your new course is longer and at a higher academic level and does not involve repeating any period of study, then an application to extend your visa will need to be made before your current visa expires.
-Student Immigration will also report your course change to the Home Office.
-Although you can continue study on your existing visa until it expires, it is advisable to sort out your visa for the new course as soon as convenient.
+- Longer course: If your new course is longer and at a higher academic level and does not involve repeating any period of study, then an application to extend your visa will need to be made before your current visa expires.
+The Student Visa Compliance team will advise you of the steps to take.
+Although you can continue study on your existing visa until it expires, it is advisable to apply for your visa for the new course as soon as convenient.
 Note that the MSc/MSt to MPhil transfer route is not considered a higher academic level by the Home Office so you will need to return home and apply for a new visa before undertaking the MPhil; you cannot apply for a new visa in the UK.

 Re-sitting an examination

 If you fail an examination in the summer and can re-take it again before the beginning of December you can remain in the UK to take the re-sit examination, and if necessary can extend your visa.
 If you fail an examination in the summer and cannot retake the examination (and hence continue your studies) until Hilary term, Trinity term or the next summer it will not be possible for you to remain in the UK.
 In most cases you will need to suspend your studies and return home.